AnzaGitHub/Edubridge/Projects/Python Core Project/Readme.md

 # Game Menu
-#### This is a game menu, where we can select any games from 5 different games in the game menu.
+#### This is a game menu, where we can select any game from 5 different games in the game menu.
 The 5 games are:
 * Madlibs generator
 * Rock Paper Scissor
 * Dice Rolling